jrmihalj/jrmihalj.github.io/_posts/2016-9-10-hierarchical-data-management-and-visualization.md

 ## # ... with 130 more rows
 {% endhighlight %}

-Perhaps simpler, we want to know how many species we found on each mountain.
+Perhaps simpler, we want to know how many species were found on each mountain.

 {% highlight r %}
 berg %>%